Inge Geerdens: Play Like the Boys for Venture Success

 Wow good work

-And I’m preparing for a next round of vcs in 2011.
+And I’m preparing for a next round of VCs in 2011.

 Very good & did you source that in Europe, obviously if it was in Euros? in your own country Belgium?

-Yes I have contact with vcs within Europe & I raised money in Belgium.
+Yes I have contact with VCs within Europe & I raised money in Belgium.

-• What personal lessons being a woman have you taken out of your successes &/or failures in that regard?
+Fantastic, great!
+What personal lessons being a woman have you taken out of your successes &/or failures in that regard?

 I can only speak about Europe but it surprises me a little that women are looked at differently in this case.
 I think I got some very strange questions.
 But I also think I got huge visibility as I was the only woman.

-• What attitudes towards you being female have you noted from venture capitalists when you have been sourcing venture?
+So it had its advantages & disadvantages.
+And you were successful which says a lot for you.
+What attitudes towards you being female have you noted from venture capitalists when you have been sourcing venture?

 Well they ask more questions about my private life, my kids, how was I going to solve things & they were a little afraid I would spend too much time on my family I guess?